ljdyer/ljdyer-minihack/README.md

 <em><a href="https://github.com/OnlineMiniHack/minihack">Mini Hack</a> is a monthly meetup where teams of between 3 and 6 people compete to produce the best solution to a given problem.</em>

 I have participated in <b>12</b> Mini Hack events to date.
-See below for details of what I worked on the first 8 of them (details for the remaining 4 events coming soon)!
+See below for details of what I worked on each week.
+Apologies that I couldn't remember the names of everyone I worked with - if I worked with you but you are not mentioned below please get in touch and I will add you to the description!

-I was also <a href="img/certificate.png">winner</a> of the first six month league.
+I was <a href="img/certificate.png">winner</a> of the first six month league.

 <table style="width:100%; text-align:center; border:none; table-layout: fixed">
   <colgroup>